-Welcome to part 2 of Jump Start to SharePoint Online Development.
+Welcome to part two of Jump Start to SharePoint Online Development.

 In this post, you will learn about tools for SharePoint Online Development.
 If we find new tools that will be useful, then I will be adding new tools as we go along with this series.

-In Part 1 you have learned on how to prepare development environment for SharePoint Online (Office 365).
+In part one, you have learned on how to prepare development environment for SharePoint Online (Office 365).

 If you are already working on SharePoint 2013, Tobias wrote an excellent article with a list of tools.
 You can check the blog post here.

-Note: I am adding only one video in this week post but will adding videos every week on how to use these tools.
+Note: I am adding only one video for this week's post, but I'll be adding videos every week on how to use these tools.

 Do you want to learn more about SharePoint Online Development?
 Click the image below and enroll in the FREE course.

-While provisioning the solutions, examples: creating site columns in SharePoint Hosted Add-ins or using PNP PowerShell to create the site columns you can use this tool to help or speed up the development.
+While provisioning the solutions, like for example, creating site columns in SharePoint Hosted Add-ins or using PNP PowerShell to create the site columns, you can use this tool to help or speed up the development.

-You can create the columns manually In the site then use those columns schema to create a new set of columns with the support of Client Browser Tool.
-This is just one example, but there are many more advantages while using this tool.
+You can create the columns manually in the site, then use those columns schema to create a new set of columns with the support of Client Browser Tool.
+It is just one example, but there are many more advantages while using this tool.

 After you download the tool, you can connect to particular SharePoint site you will be working with.

-I have created a video for this on you could use this tool.
-Please check the video below to learn more about this video.
+I have created a video for this on how you could use this tool.
+Please check the video below to learn more.

-Fiddler helps to analyze the queries or Chrome Network Tab to analyze how the API are performing, and a lot of other things can be analyzed.
+Fiddler helps to analyze the queries or Chrome Network Tab, to analyze how the API is performing, and a lot of other things that can be analyzed.

-This is the first tool you will be using to analyze the issues you have in the solutions you have developed and deployed in SharePoint.
+It is the first tool you will use to analyze the issues you have in the solutions you have developed and deployed in SharePoint.

-SPFastDeploy to deploy any changes you make with In the Pages/Lists.
-It saved me a lot of hours while developing Add-ins, because some of the changes we make will not reflect in SharePoint until unless you deploy the Add-in in Developer site collection but this tool can push the specific change to the site without re-deploying the Add-in.
+SPFastDeploy is used to deploy any changes you make within the Pages/Lists.
+It saved me a lot of hours while developing Add-ins because some of the changes we make will not reflect in SharePoint unless you deploy the Add-in in Developer site collection.
+But, this tool can push the specific change to the site without re-deploying the Add-in.

-You can go to https://nodejs.org/en to download the Node JS .
-Once you Install Node Js you will also get NPM install on your Machine.
+You can go to https://nodejs.org/en to download the Node.js.
+Once you install Node.js, you will also get NPM installed on your machine.

-Start learning about these tools as early as possible if you haven't used before because Microsoft using all these tools in SharePoint Framework development.
+Start learning about these tools as early as possible if you haven't used them before because Microsoft is using all these tools in SharePoint Framework development.

 Install the recommended LTS version.
-Once you have installed, then you can test by running the command in the screen below.
+Once you have installed it, you can have a test by running the command shown in the screenshot below.

 npm install -g npm

-From Gulp.js site it states Gulp is "gulp keeps things simple and makes complex tasks manageable".
+Stated in Gulp.js site that "gulp keeps things simple and makes complex tasks manageable."

-It certainly one of the cool tool that you could create Tasks and manage them efficiently with a lot of plugins available.
+It is certainly one of the cool tools that you could use to create tasks and manage them efficiently with a lot of plugins available.

-At this time of writing this article you have 2778 plug-ins available.
+By the time I am writing this article, I have 2778 plug-ins available.

 npm install gulp –g

-While working with solutions you need create a package.json file for that you need to go to respective solution directory and run npm init command
+While working with solutions, you need to create a package.json file.
+For that, you need to go to respective solution directory and run npm init command.

-Once you complete all the questions asked from above command, it will create Package.json file in your solution.
+Once you've completed all the questions asked from the above command, it will create package.json file in your solution.

-Below are the common plug-ins I use in SharePoint development are
+Below are the common plug-ins I use in SharePoint development:

 gulp-concat : concatenate the files